eclipse-che/che-operator/olm/README.md

 # 6. Make new changes to OLM bundle

-Sometimes, during development, you need to modify some yaml definitions in the `deploy` folder or Che cluster custom resource.
+Sometimes, during development, you need to modify some YAML definitions in the `deploy` folder or Che cluster custom resource.
 There are most frequently changes which should be included to the new OLM bundle:
   - operator deployment `deploy/operator.yaml`
   - operator role/cluster role permissions.
 They are defined like role/rolebinding or cluster role/rolebinding yamls in the `deploy` folder.